 C. Social Media

 Social Media, of course, is where most non-traditional Kiwi Influencers hang out.
-It’s beyond the scope of this article to step you through how you can find Kiwi Influencers on Twitter, Facebook, Instagram and YouTube (although Lesson Eight of our Social Media Marketing Essentials course does just that).
-But we encourage you explore for yourself.
+It’s beyond the scope of this article to step you through how you can find Kiwi Influencers on Twitter, Facebook, Instagram and YouTube (although Lesson Nine of our Social Media Marketing online training course does just that).
+But we encourage you to explore for yourself.

-You’ll also find out a whole lot more about NZ Influencer Marketing in our forthcoming presentation, Influencer Marketing 2017 (to be published September/October 2017):
+You’ll also find out a whole lot more about NZ Influencer Marketing in our new Influencer Marketing online training course:

 Influencer marketing is a type of marketing that focuses on using key leaders to drive your brand’s message to the larger market.
 Rather than marketing directly to a large group of consumers, you instead inspire / hire / pay Influencers to get out the word for you.

 Influencer Marketing has evolved from humble origins to end up as the preferred buzzword to describe the current iteration of a well-established and familiar marketing tool: using “celebrities” to promote your products.

 There’s a bit more to Influencer Marketing than just plunking a few celebrities into a TV commercial, however.
 Today’s definition of “celebrities” (Influencers) has broadened to encompass those who are, in the words of Andy Warhol, “famous for 15 minutes”.

 As it turns out, there’s a bit more to Influencer Marketing than simply tracking down people who seem to have a lot of followers in social media.
 We share proven strategies which will help lessen potential heartache.

 - the four Rs of effective Influencer Marketing